 Many journals are also available online.
 You can use the Periodical Title search to check to see whether the Library provides online access for a particular title.
 You can check which volumes are covered by looking at the Online Coverage information, then follow the relevant link to Access Full Text.

 To access the article from volume 13 above, you would click

 on JSTOR under Access Full Text (Online Coverage 1974-2010).

 If you wanted to the current volume, you would click on Springer

 Link under Access Full Text (Online Coverage 1997-).

 Some journal articles on reading lists have been photocopied and catalogued separately, especially if the Library does not subscribe to the journal they have been taken from.
-These articles are available on request from the Service Desk on the ground floor and can be found by searching Encore, or by searching for the Title or Author in the Classic catalogue, and making a note of the classmark (beginning XD).
+These articles are available on request from the Library Helpdesk on the ground floor and can be found by searching Encore, or by searching for the Title or Author in the Classic catalogue, and making a note of the classmark (beginning XD).

 Julia Lesage, "The political aesthetics of the feminist documentary film", Quarterly Review of Film Studies, vol. 3/4, 1978, pp. 507-523.
 Ask for XD 9850 at the Service Desk.

 (TIP: to find out more about how to tell which items on reading lists are books and which are journal articles, see the reference guides or complete the Moodle course on referencing.
 Remember that Encore and the Classic catalogue are sources of the kind of information which you will need to compile bibliographies for essays, reports and dissertations, such as publication dates and page numbers.)